-An assessment of the data reveals that 94% of students tested, using the FITNESSGRAM assessment, received awards.
+An assessment of the data reveals that 94% of students tested in 2005-2006, using the FITNESSGRAM assessment, received awards.
 87% of these award winners received a Gold Award, 12% qualified for a Silver Award, and 6% of students tested did not meet minimum fitness standards.
+However, there are still a substantial number of students not meeting the basic fitness standards.